Table of Contents

 The termination of an employment contract in Indonesia is contingent on various factors, including both employee-related and company-related circumstances.
 Employee-related grounds include violation of the employment agreement, prolonged sickness, unexplained absences, employee misconduct, reaching retirement age, or being convicted of a crime.
 Company-related grounds encompass business insolvency, mergers or acquisitions, downsizing due to sustained financial losses, or bankruptcy.

-Unfair Grounds for Termination
+Unfair Grounds for Termination of a working contract

 Certain circumstances are considered unfair grounds for termination, and employers are prohibited from dismissing employees in these situations.
 These include instances such as illness, marriage, religious practices, familial relationships within the same company, undertaking state duties.
 Some other case such as reporting the employer for criminal acts, discrimination, pregnancy, and joining a labor union can conduct to unfair termination.